-Laura is a Catholic wife, mother of six, and grandmother of five.
+Laura is a Catholic, wife, mother of six, and grandmother of eight.
 At St. Nicks Alliance, she works in the Community Preservation Unit as a housing counselor & outreach specialist.
 Because her family’s health was greatly impacted by a noxious community environment, she became intimately involved in the community’s fight for environmental justice.
 Therefore, her focus has been on parks, waterfront, environment, and community health issues in Greenpoint, Brooklyn where she’s lived her entire life.
 Laura is a co-founder of Barge Park Pals and presently serves on the following Newtown Creek related boards and committees: Newtown Creek Alliance, Newtown Creek Monitoring Committee, Kosciusko Bridge Stakeholders Advisory Committee, Newtown Creek Advisory Group, Greenpoint Community Advisory Panel, and O.U.T.R.A.G.E.
 Trained in odor paneling and tree pruning, Laura contributes additional time rescuing and advocating for North Brooklyn trees while documenting and reporting environmental conditions and sightings along the Newtown Creek.
 You can often find her crocheting and photographing returning urban wildlife at the DEP Nature Walk or Manhattan Ave Boat Launch.

 Eric has seen many changes to the North Brooklyn neighborhood he settled in in the Fall of 1995.
 One thing that he saw change for the worse was the increasing amount of truck traffic that rumbled past his apartment on Metropolitan Ave.
 In the 90’s, he attended Neighbors Against Garbage rallies and town halls with his neighbors.
 Now, the delay in the implementation of the Solid Waste Management Plan, the result of the community’s hard work, has inspired him to join OUTRAGE in a more active and formal role to hold the city accountable.
 Eric’s experience in organizing and advocacy at the New York Public Interest Group (NYPIRG) has taught him that when people stand up for what is right for their community, they can win.
 Eric is proud to stand with his neighbors to reduce the harmful health and safety impacts that result from processing 40% of the city’s solid waste in North Brooklyn.